ISISComputingGroup/ibex_developers_manual/development_workflow.rst

     faa59@NDW847 /c/development/github/freddie/asyn (HigherCOMPorts)
     $ git commit

+* Check for upstream commits

-* Before we finally push to the server we will merge into our branch any changes that have been pushed to master on github, this is to make the job easier for a reviewer as we will see potential merge conflicts.
+Before we finally push to the server we will merge into our branch any changes that have been pushed to master on github, this is to make the job easier for a reviewer as we will see potential merge conflicts and handle them ourselves.
 We update out local master branch with changes on GitHub and then merge them into our copy:

 .. code::